microsoft/language-server-protocol/protocol.md

 The receiver can listen for partial result notifications with the request ID and use the provided JSON patches to build up a result.
 The result is _not_ required to conform to the result interface while still being built.
 For example, a language server might first return an array of several `SymbolInformation`s with just the name and kind set and then fill out the locations with patches.
-The result is indicated as complete by the final response to the request, which, assuming the client expressed support for streaming through `ClientCapabilities`, does not contain any data itself (`result` must be `null`).
+The result is indicated as complete by the final response to the request.
+If a server sent at least one partial result notification for a request, the client has to ignore the result of the final response (e.g. it can be `null`).
 The same applies for requests sent from the server to the client (see `ServerCapabilities`).
 A result built by applying all patches sent through `$/partialResult` should eventually yield in the exact same result as a non-streamed response result.